 For military and diplomatic families, this consistency is invaluable.
 Whether stationed in the UK or posted abroad, their children become part of a stable and supportive environment, surrounded by friends, staff and House traditions that offer structure, continuity...and plenty of fun.

 Our integration with the town adds another layer of independence.
-Unlike more isolated schools, pupils experience a real sense of normality—whether it’s picking up stationary supplies from Coleman’s, grabbing a takeaway or a Tesco snack, catching up with friends in a café or indulging in the legendary Trendalls doughnuts!
+Unlike more isolated schools, pupils experience a real sense of normality - whether it’s picking up stationery supplies from Coleman’s, grabbing a takeaway or a Tesco snack, catching up with friends in a café or indulging in the legendary Trendalls doughnuts!
 They are, simply, a true part of a wider community beyond the School.

 Oundle is academically ambitious and pupils achieve outstanding grades but this is never at the expense of wellbeing.
 The rhythm and time afforded by full boarding naturally supports learning, with structured study time, collaborative revision and a culture where intellectual curiosity is explored, shared and celebrated.